 When you're a British expat in Spain, returning to the UK is a time to catch up with friends and family, sort out business and family affairs, and revisit old haunts.
-Usually you're returning to the UK for a holiday, so hopefully you won't have to see a doctor or access any NHS services during your visit.
+Usually, you're returning to the UK for a holiday, so hopefully, you won't have to see a doctor or access any NHS services during your visit.

 However, the way you access the NHS has changed recently, so it is wise to be prepared, especially if you're a pensioner.

-NOTE: If you currently have a Health Plan Spain Sanitas private insurance policy, you are automatically covered with international health insurance cover of up to 10,000 Euros per person, per claim when travelling abroad.
+NOTE: If you currently have a Health Plan Spain private insurance policy, you are automatically covered with international health insurance coverage of up to 10,000 Euros per person, per claim when travelling abroad.
 You will also have a free 24 hour English speaking helpline at your fingertips if you are in need of any urgent assistance or advice.

 State Pensioner Access to NHS

 If you're a State Pensioner with a UK issued S1 form - or you are included in the category of Posted workers from UK to Spain (and therefore you may have an S1 form issued by HMRC or you are using a UK issued EHIC in Spain):

 Officially you have the right to free secondary care and you will be able to access healthcare on the same basis that a UK resident would, where secondary care is defined as access to A&E and hospital treatments.
 Primary care – GP clinics, Walk-Ins, some dentist and ophthalmology services - is free at the point of use, too.
 It will be entirely up to the GP surgery in question, whether they will accept patients from abroad.

 What this means in practice is that if you find a local surgery that will accept you, you will be able to see a GP.
 In the event that you require a specialist, you will have to be referred by a GP.
 You will only be charged for treatment in cases where UK residents would be charged for the same treatment.